DonHulieo/qb-weapons/README.md

     # DonHulieo

     - Attachments now get damaged when weapon is shot.
-    - Quality is constant, great for inventorie systems with decay.
+    - Quality is constant, great for inventory systems with decay.
     - Weapons will stop working until the broken attachment is removed.

     # BrianxTU